Get the Best WordPress Backup

 Add new storage location

 Then, name the new storage location.
-Using the Type dropdown menu, select Google Drive:
+Using the Type dropdown menu, choose Google Drive:

 Google Drive storage